shyanrafer/budget-app/README.md

 # budget-app
 Notes of each commit to be added here.
 </br>
-For this commit, I aim to create a file for routing between the different pages.
+For this commit, I aim to create a file for routing between the different pages.**
+Add more to test page.
+Build multiple comonents and add them to various pages.
+Need seed data and a command to accomodate the uploading of the seed data when deploying on Render.
+Add a random quote generator that refreshes everday.

 </br></br>
 First (solo) project after my coding bootcamp.
 Tech to be used: